This guide is intended for developers who want to integrate trx-control with their own software, e.g. logging or contesting software.

 These requests are processed by trxd(8) and are not routed to a device or extension.

-List all available destinations |
+List available destinations

 Controlling Transceivers